 No, only because what perfume does is so natural.
 Perfumes bottle what attracts us, and pleases us.
 Even people have their own natural scent.
 The world itself is perfumed.

 Osme is located in Miami, in a neighborhood called Wynwood.
 Wynwood is a dynamic and upcoming neighborhood, filled with creative minds where art, fashion, and food combine.
 The eclectic neighborhood is a perfect fit for our unique store.
-The area is filled with local start ups with different concepts – and Osme is just one of the few.
+The area is filled with local startups with different concepts – and Osme is just one of the few.

 What do you see for the future the fragrance industry and for cosmetic/fragrance retail?

 We think the future of the industry is bright because of all the niche and artisan houses that are gaining notice.
 The millennial generation is always looking for the next new and is shying away from the commercial side of things – this is where the industry will grow and evolve.
 Because of this change, the niche industry is finding relevance.
-Perfumes have been a part of culture for a very long time in other cities around the world – from Paris, to Rome, to the Middle East.
+Perfumes have been a part of the culture for a very long time in other cities around the world – from Paris to Rome, to the Middle East.
 It’s now becoming even more relevant in the states, and this is where there is a huge untapped opportunity.

 Is there anything else that you would like to share?

 We’ve only been open for a few months, but the feedback that we received from the customers about our concept has been beyond our imagination.
-We know the products will get the complements because of the artistry behind the liquid art.
-But what’s endeared us more than anything is when people come into our store and say this was a great experience or that they learned something new – that’s the biggest complement they could give us.
+We know the products will get the compliments because of the artistry behind the liquid art.
+But what’s endeared us more than anything is when people come into our store and say this was a great experience or that they learned something new – that’s the biggest compliment they could give us.
 Secondly, as mentioned before working with the people in the industry has been a complete pleasure.
 We haven’t yet encountered anyone who isn’t willing to share to help us learn, or provide guidance.
-The warmth and openness encountered has been more than rewarding.
+The warmth and openness encountered have been more than rewarding.